phiwen96/ph/README.md

 }
 ```

-# Goals
+# Goals with this project

-* Everything from c++, even building.
+* Just c++, even for building.

 	All software are built around a set of programming languages, often one for front-end and one for back-end.
 The reason for this, unknown.
 One can only guess.

-	I can not stress this enough, but writing software in one language has huge upside effects.
+	I can not stress this enough, but writing software in one language has huge upside effects, and it's much cheaper.
 Your teams can speek the same language, thus making it much easier for further intrigues.

 * C++ interpreter